opf/openproject/docs/user-guide/gantt-chart/README.md

 - A **blue line** connects two work packages, they are predecessor and follower.
 - The **vertical red dotted line** indicates today's date.
 - A **black clamp** indicates the duration from the start date of a work packages earliest starting child until the end date of a work packages latest ending child.
-- A **red clamp** indicates the same as the black clamp, with an important difference: The clamp turns red if the dates derived from the children are before/after the manually scheduled dates..
-The clambs are black in case the derived dates are "inside" the set dates (of this parent).
+- A **red clamp** indicates the same as the black clamp, with an important difference: The clamp turns red if the dates derived from the children are before or after the manually scheduled dates (of this parent work package).
+  The clambs are black in case the derived dates are within the set dates (of this parent).
 - A **diamond symbol** stands for a milestone.
 - A **bar** stands for work packages like phases and tasks.